kevintpeng/Learn-Something-Every-Day/UWaterloo/MATH213: Advanced Calculus.md

 # Math 213
+Studying linear, time-invariant dynamic systems using differential equations and
-**differential equations** contain derivatives of some dependent variable with respect to an independent variable
+- **differential equations** contain derivatives of some dependent variable with respect to an independent variable